boardflare/website/pages/apps/excel/fuzzy-match.md

 Also, remember that the accuracy of fuzzy matching, like most things in machine learning, might be awesome in one situation and useless in another.🙂

+See <a href="https://www.boardflare.com/apps/excel/fuzzy-match">Fuzzy Match for Excel</a> on our website for more information.

 ## Installation

 The Fuzzy Match tool is available for Excel on Windows, Mac, and the web.
 It is available on the Microsoft AppSource store at the link below, or can be installed directly from Excel.